You have the power to improve how you sound when you speak.

 - Receive immediate access to all course materials.

-- Get started working on your word and sentence stress!
+- Get started working on stress and thought groups!
 You're that much closer to sounding natural!

 Join Stress Simplified

-- Seven modules on word stress, stress patterns, sentence stress and thought groups
+- Over 35 video lessons on word stress, stress patterns, sentence stress and thought groups

-- 30+ video lessons to guide you step-by-step through the process
+- 30-day boot camp to guide you step-by-step through the practice exercises

 - Motivational emails and weekly guidance to encourage you and keep you on track

-- Permanent access to a private course site you can access anytime
+- Unlimited access to a private course site you can use anytime, from any device

 - Access to all future updates and improvements